FAQ's

 (Please note: All previous hours must be appropriately logged and inclusion of those hours is up to instructors discretion).

-Do I need an RePL to fly my drone, what is considered a commercial operation?
+Do I need an RePL to fly my drone?

-Yes, if you're flying commercially outside of the excluded category (any aircraft above 2KG or any conditions outside the standard operating conditions) you are indeed required to operate under an Remote Operator's Certificate (ReOC).
-An RePL is an individual license while an ReOC is an organizational license.
+Yes, if you're flying commercially outside of the excluded category (any aircraft above 2KG or any conditions outside the standard operating conditions) you are indeed required to operate under a Remote Operator's Certificate (ReOC).
+While an RePL is issued to and individual an ReOC is issued to an organization and can cover all pilots’ operation for that organization.